henrycatalinismith/ppl/gh-pages/development/changelog/index.md

 ### 1.17.0

-This is a pecular version in that it doesn't change any code in ppl itself, but simultaneously fixes a really major issue that's been affecting it.
+This is a peculiar version in that it doesn't change any code in ppl itself, but simultaneously fixes a really major issue that's been affecting it.
 All this version does is to increment the greencard gem dependency version number to a version that copes with UTF-8 input.
 It's a *tiny* change, but it's a major